rebeclem/Meni_fecal/count_ps_reads.md

 | ---- | --- | --- | --- | --- |
 | Konzo01 |	1302387	| 1031	| 8695258	| Kinshasa Control |

-I guess you have to subtract from the number of cleaned reads?
+To get the unmapped reads column, use the number of cleaned reads divided by 2 (cleaned vs raw reads is talking about total, not paired reads)

 Next step: [Visualize in R](R_analysis.md)